The new few screens will show you how you can change the world.

 Why Are We Losing Rainforest?

-The factors driving deforestation are economic — at both the global and local level.
+The fundamental factors driving deforestation are economic — at both the global and local level.

-People who live in rainforest communities need a basic income–particularly for education and health care.
-Many communities have found that the surest and simplest means of making money is to cut down the trees and replace them with cash crops and pasture land.
+People who live in forest communities need a basic income–particularly for education and health care.
+Many have found that the surest and simplest means of making money is to cut down the trees and replace them with cash crops and pasture land.

 Without alternatives, we can all understand why they would make this choice.
 Unfortunately, this practice degrades or destroys the environmental value of the forest, and due to the poor soil of rainforest land, it is not economically sustainable.

-In addition, large agricultural and natural resource companies will buy land or offer these communities large sums of money to extract resources from their land.
+In addition, large agribusiness and resource companies will buy land or offer these communities large sums of money to extract resources from their land.
 Unlike local communities, these large companies have no connection to the land and nothing to gain from the forests besides short-term profit.

 A Growing Understanding